 Although the definition of the Dahu distance is highly combinatorial, we will see in Section 4 that this distance can be efficiently computed thanks to the tree of shapes of an interval-valued map.
 A remarkable property is that we can efficiently compute the exact distance, whereas the only efficient computation of the MB distance remains approximate.
-We also illustrate the use of the Dahu distance on document image segmentation in Section 4.3.
+Eventually, an illustration relying on the Dahu distance, precisely document image segmentation, is given in Section 5.